Portal Hypertension

 Immediate Resuscitation

-- Blood products: Target Hb 7-8 g/dL (avoid over-transfusion → increases portal pressure).
+- Blood products: Target Hb 7-8 g/dL (restrictive strategy); avoid over-transfusion which increases portal pressure and re-bleeding.
+[19]

-- Antibiotics: Ceftriaxone 1g IV daily for 7 days (reduces infection, re-bleeding, mortality).
-[6]
+- Antibiotics: MANDATORY - Ceftriaxone 1g IV daily for 7 days (or norfloxacin 400mg BD PO if not severely ill).

-- Oesophageal Varices: Band ligation (EVL) is first choice.
+- Oesophageal Varices: Endoscopic Variceal Ligation (EVL) is first-line.

 - Gastric Varices (GOV2, IGV1): Cyanoacrylate (tissue glue) injection.